-When it comes to potato chips (or “crisps”), for many, one handful (about 30g, which is the recommended serving size) isn’t nearly enough to satisfy their taste buds.
+When it comes to potato chips (or “crisps” as they say in Europe), for many, one handful (about 30g, which is the recommended serving size) isn’t nearly enough to satisfy their taste buds.

-I’ve never really been a fan of crisps, but I have got a weakness for crisps and beer, or ice cream on a hot summer day in combination with salt & vinegar crisps (I like weird combinations, don’t judge).
+I’ve never really been a fan of chips, but I have got a weakness for chips and beer, or ice cream on a hot summer day in combination with salt & vinegar chips (I like weird combinations, don’t judge).

 Baked kale chips.